mvaibhav5874/CLOUD_SECURITY_IMPLEMENTATION/README.md

 - And add this policy to the user and click on custom password give an password

   <img src="IAM_user.png">
-- There would an link that give access to the IAM user access it and try to do any change in ec you can do it
+- There would an link that give access to the IAM user access it and try to do any change in ec2 you can do it cause you have given access to the ec2

   <img src="ec2_access.png" >
 - Now try to create something in the s3 it will say view your permissions

   <img src="S3_deny.png">

 ### SECURING STORAGE :
+---
 ### **CREATE S3 :-**

 1.**Disable ACL's**